NeptuneHub/Jellyfin-Smart-Music/README.md

    Turn the script into a long-running background worker that automatically generates playlists on a schedule.

 3. **🖥️ Web UI or Plugin**
-   Add controls for clustering, filtering, or playlist regeneration directly inside the Jellyfin UI.
+   Add controls for clustering, filtering, or playlist regeneration directly inside the Jellyfin music clients

 4. **🔁 Cross-Platform Playlist Export**
    Support exporting playlists in formats like `.m3u` or syncing them across services.